 Watering – “물주기” (Muljugi)

-Keeping your garden hydrated is essential, and to do it effectively, you need to understand the art of watering, known as “물주기” (Muljugi) in Korean.
+Keeping your garden hydrated is essential, and to do it effectively, you need to understand the art of watering, known as “물주기” (Muljugi) in the Korean language.
 Proper watering techniques are vital to ensure your plants receive the right amount of moisture, promoting their health and growth.
 Mastering “물주기” is a key skill for any gardener.

 Pruning – “가지치기” (Gajichigi)